-The Company upon its receipt of the proceeds from GCU of \$500 million in October 2021 repaid all amounts due under the outstanding term loan and revolving credit facilities, terminated the credit agreement and expensed all remaining capitalized loan costs of \$1,028 to interest expense.
+The Company upon its receipt of the paydown of \$500,000 on the Secured Note in October 2021 repaid all amounts due under the outstanding term loan and revolving credit facilities, terminated the credit agreement and expensed all remaining capitalized loan costs of \$1,028 to interest expense.

-11. Commitments and Contingencies
+9. Commitments and Contingencies